-The FY 2022 budget request for Trust Operations - Trust Operations Management is \$505,000 and 1 FTE, a program change of +\$500,000 and +1 FTE from the 2021 Enacted for this new office that will promote efficiency across BTFA's trust operations programs.
+The 2023 Request for Trust Operations - Trust Management Operations is \$510,000 and 1 FTE, a program change of +\$505,000 and 0 FTE from the 2022 CR at Annual Rate.

-Trust Operations Management Office (+\$500,000/+1 FTE) - The Trust Operations Management Office would consist of a Deputy Bureau Director and staff who oversee day to day operations, and perform planning, performance monitoring and coordination of activities, providing direction and targeting efficiency, cost savings, and cohesive trust services to beneficiaries.
+Trust Operations - Trust Operations Management (FY 2023 Request: \$510,000; +505,000/+1 FTE)

+The Trust Operations Management Office would consist of a Principal Deputy Bureau Director and staff who oversee day to day operations, and perform planning, performance monitoring and coordination of activities, providing direction and targeting efficiency, cost savings, and cohesive trust services to beneficiaries.